sst/guide/_examples/how-to-create-a-svelte-app-with-serverless.md

 });
 ```

-The construct is pointing to where our SvelteJS app is located.
+The construct is pointing to where our Svelte app is located.
 We haven't created our app yet but for now we'll point to the `frontend` directory.

 We are also setting up a [build time Svelte environment variable](https://vitejs.dev/guide/env-and-mode.html) `VITE_APP_API_URL` with the endpoint of our API.
-The [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-sveltejs-site) allows us to set environment variables automatically from our backend, without having to hard code them in our frontend.
+The [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-svelte-site) allows us to set environment variables automatically from our backend, without having to hard code them in our frontend.

 You can also optionally configure a custom domain.